 d.
 Sell (this will decrease the balance)

-If any of these are missing, then the negative balance warning will occur.
-If it looks like none of these transactions are missing, head to the first negative balance warning and expand that transaction by clicking on it.
+If any of these are missing, then a Missing Purchase History warning will occur.
+If it looks like none of these transactions are missing, head to the first Missing Purchase History warning and expand that transaction by clicking on it.
 You should see a drop-down of all the transactions related to the event.
-At the top will be a 'zero cost buy' for the component that is causing the negative balance.
+At the top will be a 'zero cost buy' for the component that is causing the balance to drop negative.
 If it is a small amount, it could be due to rounding or fee errors.
-If it is larger, it is more likely to be a fundamental issue listed above so go back and ensure there is no buys, send/ receive (grouped to transfer) or sells missing.
+If it is larger, it is more likely to be a fundamental issue listed above, so go back and ensure there are no buys, send/ receive (grouped to transfer), or sells missing.

 Still confused about the concept?

-Imagine these steps in a scenario where you have three buckets, labelled A, B and C:
+Imagine these steps in a scenario where you have three buckets, labeled A, B, and C:

 1. You fill bucket A with 10L of water.
 This represents your 'buy' in crypto terms.